matloff/regtools/inst/UnbalancedClasses.md

 balanced data, **we can do better by using the adjustment formula** (if, of course, the correct class probabilities are known).

-As you can see, **balanced data can be our enemy**.
+As you can see, balanced data can be our enemy, if our goal is overall rate of correct classification.

-In the above example, we obtained a modest but certainly valued improvement in prediction accuracy.
-In that data, the features actually have rather strong predictive power, but the gain in accuracy would be even larger on data with weaker features.

-Consider for instance a balanced 2-class setting in which the features have almost no predictive power, with true class probabilities 0.75 and 0.25.
-Then (aside from overfitting issues), our correct classification rate would be 50% from the balanced data but would jump to 75% with the adjustment formula.

 ### Credit card fraud data